dgraph-io/pydgraph/README.md

 client.alter(op)
 ```

-`Operation` contains other fields as well, including drop predicate and drop all.
+`Operation` contains other fields as well, including the `drop` predicate and `drop all`.
-Drop all is useful if you wish to discard all the data, and start from a clean
+Drop all is useful if you wish to discard all the data, and start with a clean
 slate, without bringing the instance down.

 ```python